-Join WVCTU Today!
+Join a WVTU Chapter Today!

-By joining now and entering your local chapter's code number from the list at right, you will have begun supporting your local chapter before you even log off the computer.
+By joining now and entering your favorite chapter's code number from the list at right, you will have begun supporting your local chapter before you even log off the computer.
 Membership dollars are utilized in many ways and TU leadership works very hard to stretch every dollar for the maximum benefit for the trout of West Virginia.

 In addition to the knowledge that you are doing your part to support the resource that we all enjoy, you will also receive the following membership benefits: